viion-misc/marketboard/README.md

 - cd into `/web` and run `live-server`
 - To compile js run: `webpack` (you can also do `webpack --watch`)

+> If you add a new js file, you'll likely need to restart `webpack --watch`

 ### Live setup:

 - Copy everything in `/web` up